Everything you need to know about the EB-1A extraordinary ability green card.

 If you have received a major internationally recognized award—such as a Nobel Prize, Olympic medal, Pulitzer Prize, or Academy Award—this single achievement can satisfy the eligibility requirement on its own.

-If you haven’t received a one-time, major internationally recognized award, U.S. immigration regulations allow you to qualify by meeting at least three of ten specific evidentiary criteria.
+If you haven't received a one-time, major internationally recognized award, EB-1 requirements allow you to demonstrate eligibility by meeting at least three of ten specific evidentiary criteria.
 These criteria are designed to capture different ways extraordinary ability can be demonstrated across professions and industries.
 The list below outlines each criterion and explains how USCIS evaluates whether your evidence meets the regulatory standard:

 If the standard criteria do not readily apply to your field of endeavor, you may submit comparable evidence demonstrating extraordinary ability through alternative documentation.